Issue Template

 label: What happened?

-description: Please describe the problem as detailed as possible.
+description: Please describe the problem in as much detail as possible.

 validations: